-EAM - or Enterprise Asset Management refers to those techniques of management that maximize the value of the physical assets for an organization and bring about optimal performances in their life-cycle.
-It includes the handling of those processes of an organization that are directly linked with construction, design, operations, commissioning, maintenance, replacement or decommissioning of plant, facilities and equipment.
+Full form or SAP EAM stands for (Enterprise Asset Management), refers to those techniques of management that maximize the value of the physical assets for an organization and bring about optimal performances in their life-cycle.
+It includes the handling of those processes of an organization that are directly linked with construction, design, operations, commissioning, maintenance, replacement or decommissioning of the plant, facilities and equipment.

-Providing adequate control and visibility over the critical assets that affect risk, compliances and business performances, Enterprise Asset Management is fast becoming an indispensible SAP component for organizations globally.
+Providing adequate control and visibility over the critical assets that affect risk, compliances and business performances, Enterprise Asset Management is fast becoming an indispensable SAP component for organizations globally.

 The functions of SAP EAM (Enterprise Asset Management) are taking some fundamental twists and turns where organizations are going ahead from their historical reactive (run-to-failure) models and embracing overall life planning cycle, proactive maintenance tools, and other industry practices.
 Few companies are still considering physical asset management as just a focused term for maintenance of management until they are able to understand its wide impact and interdependencies with design, operations, the performance of assets, lifecycle cost and personal productivity.

 EAM tools and techniques require numerous high-end data for tracking and analyzing the execution of different business processes.
 In most cases, the capturing of data in EAM systems often turns out to be a more expensive approach that lacks practicality.
 This, in turn, slows down the levels of applicability and adoption and erodes the ROI linked with the deployments of EAM.
 This happens when SAP processes are not appropriately linked with the other departments in an organization like Inventory, SAP HR (Human Resource), Purchase, etc. Because of the incomplete role of SAP EAM in this case, organizations find it difficult to gain better bottom line figures or ready-made solutions for their asset management needs - thereby making the overall process cumbersome and daunting.